-Learning Implementation Team: Scientific and Technological Understanding - the team meets regularly to discuss issues such as resourcing, policy review and monitoring.
+Subject Team: Scientific and Technological Understanding - the team meets regularly to discuss issues such as resourcing, policy review and monitoring.

-Learning Implementation Team Leader: Mrs C Blewitt - supports staff with their subject delivery, resources the subject making sure that purchasing has impact on learning and has a role in keeping up to date with current initiatives in order to cascade information to the staff as a whole.
+Science and Technology Leader: Mrs C Blewitt (Mrs Walker during Mrs Blewitt's maternity leave) - supports staff with their subject delivery, resources the subject making sure that purchasing has impact on learning and has a role in keeping up to date with current initiatives in order to cascade information to the staff as a whole.